Introduction

 VMware is both a leader and pioneer in platform virtualization and cloud computing.
 The company offers many products and tools to their customers to manage these functions, from bare-metal hypervisors to automation and deployment tools.
 The VMware vRealize Suite is a complete Cloud Management Platform for managing an enterprise’s private and public cloud resources.

-that can then be executed manually, scheduled for later execution, triggered from an external script, or run automatically after notification of an external event.
+The VMware vRealize Orchestrator (vRO) tool integrates with the vRealize Suite to automate IT operations.
+It offers an easy-to-use interface to combine VMware specific functions and third-party functions into workflows that can then be executed manually, scheduled for later execution, triggered from an external script, or run automatically after notification of an external event.
 With vRO, a user could assemble a set of tasks into workflows that interface with vCenter, Active Directory, PowerShell and other endpoints.

 In 2016, Nuage Networks announced the official release of its VSP vRO Plugin.
 You can read the announcement and find links to download the plugin here.
 Instructions to install the latest version of the plugin can be found in the ‘INSTALL.txt’ file at the Github repository here.
-See the Plugin Setup and Validation
+See the Plugin Setup and Validation Section below for a visual companion guide to the written instructions found in the ‘INSTALL.txt’ file.

 Once you have the plugin installed, you will have access to hundreds of workflows that perform basic CRUD operations against all of the VSD objects in your SDN.
 You can use these workflows in a stand-alone manner or embed them as components into larger, multi-step workflow processes.
 For example, a workflow to provision a new VM into your Nuage environment might require a step to create VSD Subnet object, followed by a step to update the VM’s network configuration in vCenter with the names of the newly created VSD objects and then a step to power-down, power-up and ping the VM.